Isfahan: Modern age

+During World War II, Polish refugees, mostly children, were admitted in Isfahan (see also Iran–Poland relations).
+There were 21 Polish childcare units, located in different parts of the city.
+Some 2,600 Poles were housed there as of February 1943.
+Over time, Polish children were evacuated further to Africa, India and New Zealand.

-In the 20th century, Isfahan was resettled by many people from southern Iran: especially during the population migrations at the start of the century, and in the 1980s, following the Iran–Iraq War.
+The city has had four master development programs.
+The first one was created in 1971 by German engineering firm that included checkered streets' design.
+In the 20th century, Isfahan was resettled by many people from southern Iran.
+Many of these migrants came during the population migrations at the start of the century and in the 1980s following the Iran–Iraq War.
 During the war, 23,000 from Isfahan were killed; and there were 43,000 veterans.
+In 1921, a telephone office were first created on Shams Abadi street.

-Today, Isfahan produces fine carpets, textiles, steel, handicrafts, and traditional foods, including sweets.
+Today, Isfahan produces carpets, textiles, steel, handicrafts, and traditional foods, including sweets.
 Isfahan is noted for its production of the Isfahan rug, a type of Persian rug typically made of merino wool and silk.

 There are nuclear experimental reactors as well as uranium conversion facilities (UCF) for producing nuclear fuel in the environs of the city.
 Isfahan has one of the largest steel-producing facilities in the region, as well as facilities for producing special alloys.
-The Mobarakeh Steel Company is the biggest steel producer in the whole of the Middle East and Northern Africa, and it is the biggest DRI producer in the world.
+The Mobarakeh Steel Company is the biggest steel producer in the Middle East and Northern Africa, and it is the biggest DRI producer in the world.
 The Isfahan Steel Company was the first manufacturer of constructional steel products in Iran, and it remains the largest such company today.

-There is a major oil refinery and a large air-force base outside the city.
+There is a major oil refinery and a large air force base outside the city.
 HESA, Iran's most advanced aircraft manufacturing plant, is located just outside the city.
-Isfahan is also attracting international investment.
+Isfahan was also attracting international investment as of 2014.
 Isfahan hosted the International Physics Olympiad in 2007.

-In 2020, the Iran-Qatar Joint Economic Commission met in the city.
+In 2023, 200 Azan playing loudspeakers were installed in the city by the government.
+The Municipality created a tourism app called Isfahanema.

+Farmers in Esfahan have been protesting for their water rights due to ongoing water shortages and mismanagement issues.
+In 2018 they protested Iranian regime mismanagement and its anti-American ideology, chanting "Our enemy is here, they are lying that it is America," and "Front toward homeland back to enemy in Friday prayers".

 Geography

 The city is located on the plain of the Zayandeh Rud (Fertile River) and the foothills of the Zagros mountain range.
 The nearest mountain is Mount Soffeh (Kuh-e Soffeh), just south of the city.

+As of 2023 several public housing projects were being built.